johnckealy/vue-auth-jwt/README.md

 yarn add vue-auth-jwt
 ```

-Then to instantiate the plugin by adding:
+Then instantiate the plugin by adding:

 ```javascript
     const config = {